Reporting Boundary: Head Office &

 The construction industry is a focus point of the world’s battle to reduce its carbon emissions.
 97% of the United Kingdom’s existing building stock needs to be adapted to meet global climate change targets, so bold action and leadership are necessary to make sweeping changes to the industry’s existing practices.
 Measuring and reducing the carbon footprint of the entire lifecycle of our building stock is vital to creating a low-carbon future.

-As part of the Planet Mark certification, Winvic has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Winvic has committed to making a year-on-year reduction.